Boating Accident Lawyer

 Accidents resulting in death or serious injury must be reported within 48 hours.
 Other accident reports must be submitted within five days.

-In addition to rules for reporting boating accidents, Massachusetts has numerous boating safety requirements regarding the mandatory age for boat operators, onboard safety equipment and situations in which boat operation is prohibited.
-For example, it is against the law to operate a motorboat within 150 feet of a swimming area, operate a motor boat without working lights or operate a boat in an overloaded condition.
+In addition to rules for reporting boating accidents, Massachusetts has numerous boating safety requirements that pertain to things like the mandatory age for boat operators, safety equipment required onboard and situations in which boat operation is prohibited.
+For example, it is against the law to operate a motorboat within 150 feet of a swimming area, to operate a motor boat without working lights or to operate a boat in an overloaded condition.